erickkarl/pong-3d/SETUP_GUIDE.md

 # Godot Scene Setup Guide

 All the scripts have been created!
 Now you need to set up the scene in the Godot Editor.

+## ⚠️ CRITICAL SETTINGS - READ FIRST

+Before following the setup steps, understand these critical requirements:

+### 1. **Linear Damp MUST Be Zero**
+- Ball will slow down over time if Linear Damp > 0
+- Set in Inspector AND verify mode is "Replace" not "Combine"
+- Scripts set it to 0, but Inspector can override

+### 2. **Physics Material is Essential**
+- Without it, ball loses energy on each collision
+- Must have `bounce = 1.0` and `friction = 0.0`
+- Apply to: Ball, Walls, and Paddle collision bodies

+### 3. **Contact Monitor Required**
+- RigidBody3D won't emit `body_entered` signals without it
+- Must enable Contact Monitor AND set Max Contacts Reported > 0

+### 4. **Axis Locking**
+- Ball needs X and Y unlocked for 2D movement
+- Z must be locked to keep it in the play plane
+- Inspector settings can override script values

+### 5. **Nested Collision Detection**
+- Ball hits the CollisionBody child, not Player parent
+- Scripts check `body.get_parent() is Player`
+- Scene structure matters!

+---

+## Setup Steps

-Follow these steps:
+Follow these steps to configure the scene:

 ## Step 1: Update the Ball